At a glance:

 Setting Up Automatic Payments

-One of the most effective ways to avoid missing an insurance payment is by setting up automatic payments.
-This ensures your premium is deducted directly from your bank account on the due date, leaving no room for forgetfulness or oversight.
-With automatic payments in place, your Accidental Death Insurance or Trauma Insurance will remain active without the need to remember each due date.
+A reliable way to avoid missing an insurance payment is by setting up automatic payments.
+This allows your premiums to be deducted directly from your bank account on the due date, removing the risk of forgetting or overlooking a payment.
+With this system in place, your coverage stays active without the stress of tracking each due date manually.

 Reminders and Alerts